ufonduo/share-extras/Sandbox/Audit Dashlet/README.txt

     - multi field search is currently not supported, e.g +id:95 -name:romain.
 Would have to support ( ) , and/or grouping ,etc ...

-    This search is done by filtering out undesired entries prior to browser display.
+    This search is done by filtering out undesired entries coming from the datasource prior to browser display.

 Changelog
 ---------